pmem/pcj/README.md

 Other available Makefile targets include:

    - `sources` - builds only sources
-   - `examples` - builds and runs the sources and a test example
+   - `examples` - builds the sources and examples

 ### USING THIS LIBRARY IN EXISTING JAVA APPLICATIONS ###
 To import this library into an existing Java application, include the project's target/classes